test 33

 Haw.
 Rev. Stat. § 387-4

-Employers can’t ask about an applicant’s pay history, unless it was voluntarily offered.
+Employers can’t ask about an applicant’s pay history.

 Employers can’t discriminate in the payment of wages between people of different race, religion or sex.